vaginessa/MFPvideoPlayer/README.md

 		 srclang="fr" data-transcription="server/transcriptions/fr.txt" />

 Notes:
-- if there isn't any closed captions, you musn't add any line `<track ... />` : the button ST will not then be present;
+- if there isn't any closed captions, you musn't add any line `<track ... />` : the button ST will not be present;
 - if there isn't any transcript file (to be downloaded), `data-transcription` musn't be used: the link "Download the transcript" will not appear.